input-output-hk/iogx/doc/options.md

 If no site is required, this option can be omitted.

-The shells generated by [mkShell](#mkprojectinmkshell) will be augmented with several scripts to make developing your site easier, grouped under the tag `read-the-docs`.
+The shells generated by [mkProject.<in>.mkShell](#mkprojectinmkshell) will be augmented with several scripts to make developing your site easier, grouped under the tag `read-the-docs`.

-In addition, a `read-the-docs-site` derivation will be added to the #TODOiogx overlay.
+In addition, the `read-the-docs-site` derivation will be available in [mkProject.<out>.iogx.read-the-docs-site](#mkprojectoutiogxread-the-docs-site).

 ---